theo-armour/agenda/1-simplicity/2023-12-30-cash-flow-design.md

 * $337 Blue Shield + Silverscript
 * $100 Marina Cleaners for laundry
 * $300 Online stuff & charities

+### College Loans

+Yup, I'm still paying them off

+* College Loans 2023-12-04: Total Current Balance: $56,781.84
+* No other loans
+* Note: Loan interest is all capitalized
+* The interest has now been paid off, all current payments pack back the principal

+Perhaps I should have refinanced the loans.
+But I didn't.
+Anyway, refinancing now would not be a good idea.

 ## Goals